All students take note. Email were send to all regarding:-

-Make sure you complete your front page of the Examination book in full.
-If it is not completed your examination paper will not be marked.
+Make sure you complete your front page of the Examination book or test paper in full.
+If it is not completed your examination paper or test paper will not be marked.

-NO EXPLANATION WILL BE ACCEPTABLE WHEN YOU ENTER THE EXAMINATION HALL WITH NOTES IN YOUR POSESSION.
-NOT EVEN WHEN IT IS WRITTEN ON Example - RULER, CALCULATOR, ERASER, PENCIL CASE, ETC.)
+NO EXPLANATION WILL BE ACCEPTABLE WHEN YOU ENTER THE EXAMINATION AND TEST HALL WITH NOTES IN YOUR POSESSION.
+NOT EVEN WHEN IT IS WRITTEN ON FOR Example - RULER, CALCULATOR, ERASER, PENCIL CASE, ETC.)

 It is your own responsibility to make sure you do not have anything with you.

-1. By writing your name and student number on this examination script you confirm that you are familiar with the examination regulations of the College.
+1. By writing your name and student number on the assessment script you confirm that you are familiar with the assessment regulations of the College.

-2. Write your name and student number clearly in the space provided above.
-Your name and number must also be written on each extra examination script that you use.
-Write your table number where indicated on this book.
+2. Write your name and student number clearly in the space provided.
+Your name and number must also be written on each extra assessment script that you use.
+Write your table number where indicated on the examination book.

 3. Write neatly and clearly, using both sides of the paper and leave margins free for the use of the examiner.